hvianna/audioMotion.js/docs/user-interface.md

 ### Console

-The console registers several useful information, like audio and video settings, configuration changes and error messages.
+The console records several useful information, like audio and video settings, configuration changes and error messages.